 Accepted students will be mailed a preliminary transfer credit evaluation shortly after receiving their admission decision.

-A: MICA has sixteen undergraduate majors, six liberal arts minors, sixteen studio concentrations, and five graduate-level capstone/dual degree programs.
+A: MICA has eighteen undergraduate majors, six liberal arts minors, sixteen studio concentrations, and six graduate-level capstone/dual degree programs.
 Majors are required for all students and should be declared at the time of application.
 Liberal arts minors (academic), studio concentrations (art/design) and capstone programs allow students to gain additional areas of expertise and are optional.

 Click here to learn more about MICA's undergraduate programs of study.